Tips for long car journeys with toddlers

 We have asked our guests for their top tips when travelling with toddlers.

-Only a few days to go until Half Term starts.
-Time for a well deserved holiday with your family.
+The Holidays are almost here.
+Time for a well deserved break with your family.
 If you

 are spending your family holidays in the UK then you don’t need to worry about delayed planes or jet lags but often have to face a long journey in the car.